dblake98/cluster-gas-analysis/README.md

 The high variance in the density-temperature relationship was unexpected to me so I decided to compare a larger sample.
 To better understand the trend, a large sampleset from over 700 distinct halos was compiled.
 A challenge arised in choosing which halos to sample.
 To solve this problem, two analysis were run: one for low-mass clusters on the range: (1E10.5M☉/h - 1E11M☉/h) and another for high-mass clusters on the range: (1.28e+12M☉/h - 5.83e+14M☉/h).
 Low mass clusters were found to be difficult to work with.
 Each halo contains up to thousands of particles.
 Yet in low-mass halos, this was not always the case.
 To ensure that each low-mass halo contributed an adequate number of particles, an algorithm was applied to search for good halo candidates.

 ### Results
 From the plots it is evident that the low-mass and high-mass halos exhibit very different density-temperature relationships.
 This indiactes that halo mass or its implicated factors play a large role in the distribution of these clusters.
 If I has more time I would like to filter the halos according to the standard deviation of their tempuratures.
-I think this would exclude many anomalies and produce much cleaner plots.
+I think this would exclude many anomalies and better expose the underlying relationships.

 ## Credits
 Many thanks to the team: Sam Goldstein, and Bhuvnesh Jain from UPenn for their direction in this project and exposing me to Illustris.
 Sam was a huge help in downloading and processing the data.
 I am grateful for the opportunity and experience.
 Thanks to Professor Kasey Wagoner from the Univerity of Princeton for all his support in the program as well.